What's new in Joomla 5.1?

 Welcome to Joomla tour

-Since Joomla 4.3 it is possible to view different tours.
+Since Joomla 4.3, it has been possible to view different tours.

-From now on, when you install a new Joomla version you will get to see a "Welcome to Joomla!" tour.
-This tour gives in 6 steps a quick overview of how to start with Joomla!
+From now on, when you install a new Joomla version, you will get to see a "Welcome to Joomla!" tour.
+In 6 steps, this tour gives a quick overview of how to get started with Joomla!
 Handy for new users!
-Although at this time it is not yet the case that a new user automatically gets to see this tour.
+Although, at the moment, a new user will not see this tour automatically.

 Improved dark mode

-In Joomla 5.0 the dark mode of the admin area was introduced.
-From the display I personally was not a fan.
-It did not look very nice in my eyes.
+In Joomla 5.0, the dark mode of the admin area was introduced.
+I personally wasn't a fan of the display.
+It didn't look very nice in my eyes.
 But that will change with the release of Joomla 5.1.
-There is a big battle with this view.
+There is a big hit with this view.

 Just a comparison: